Vasi012/Geography_MP2/README.md

 Expected:

-Website is responsive on all screen sizes and no images are pixeled or stretched.
+Website is responsive on all screen sizes and no images are pixels or stretched.
 No horizontal scroll is present.
 No elements overlap.

 Actual: